-Dorian churns toward Florida as dangerous category 4 hurricane
+Dorian strengthens, heads toward Florida as dangerous category 4 hurricane

 Florida Governor Ron DeSantis urged residents to have in reserve at least a week’s worth of food, water and medicine.

-Trump told reporters before leaving for Camp David for the weekend: “We’re thinking about Florida evacuations, but it’s a little bit too soon.
-We’ll probably make that determination on Sunday.”

-But Fort Pierce Mayor Linda Hudson on Friday urged its 46,000 residents who planned to evacuate not to delay.
+Fort Pierce Mayor Linda Hudson on Friday urged its 46,000 residents who planned to evacuate not to delay.

 “It’s decision time now.
-Don’t wait until I-95 north and I-75 north and the turnpike are parking lots,” said Hudson, who experienced two devastating hurricanes in 2004.
+Don’t wait until I-95 north and I-75 north and the turnpike are parking lots,” said Hudson.

 Two thousand National Guard troops were mobilized on Friday, and 2,000 more were due to be joining them on Saturday.
 Florida officials also were making sure that all nursing homes and assisted living facilities had generators.